William Graham, Poacher of Longdales and folk singer whose story of violence and transportation inspired its own folk song.

 Sheep Farmer and Kangaroo Hunter

 He took up as a sheep farmer, lime burner and kangaroo hunter in Western Australia.
-Fascinated by the flora and fauna of the outback and the Aboriginal people he wrote to Stalker, back in Castlegate, Penrith describing his experiences.
+Fascinated by the flora and fauna of the outback and the Aboriginal people he wrote to Stalker, back in Castlegate, Penrith describing his experiences and expressing his profound gratitude for his bosom friend's intervention.

 Forbidden to return to England, his death in 1891 is nevertheless commemorated on the family memorial in Ainstable churchyard.